veryshiny/QAA/Lab Notebook.md

 - There is a small bump of nearly ~1% of Ns for the first position of the reads, but for the other positions 2-101, there is close to no Ns
 - Adapter content also seems to be super low (shown by `cutadapt` and `trimmomatic` results later as well).
 However they are present, near the 3` ends of the sequences.
 - the GC content differs a bit from the theoretical distribution.
+- per base average quality for each position is greater than 32, which is good.

 # Part 2